PM announces compensation package for recent floods victims

 Shehbaz Sharif said he will soon visit Balochistan to assess the extent of damage and express solidarity with the flood affectees.

-He said all federal and provincial government departments should be on high alert in view of the more monsoon rains in the coming days.
+He said all federal and provincial governments departments should be on the high alert in view of the more monsoon rains in the coming days.

 He said Balochistan and KP governments have done well so far but more needs to be done.
 The federal government will provide all possible support to them.